ISI-TechKnAcq/techknacq-tk/README.md

 Install required external tools:
 - pdftotext (Ubuntu: poppler-utils)
-- MALLET.
-Download to ext/mallet (or change path in 'concept-graph' script).
+- MALLET 2.0.7.
+Download and rename the directory to ext/mallet (or change the path in 'concept-graph' script).
+2.0.8 changes file formats and is not currently supported.

 ## Configuration